DurhamARC-Training/BasicProgrammingPython/README.md

 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!

-If you're a co-developer of our training course, please read the workflow we suggest on this [contribution page](development.md).
+If you're a co-developer of our training course, please read the workflow we suggest in our [Developer's Guide](development.md).